Fly fishing classes with Nick Parish in Portland, Oregon

 More on the Portland Community College offering

 Wow!
-What a privilege and true pleasure to learn about fly-fishing from Nick Parish.
+What a privilege and true pleasure to learn about fly fishing from Nick Parish.
 He was so well prepared, so competent, and so passionate about both the art and science of the sport.
-I joined the class as an observer and enthusiast, and left the class as an angler and steward - inspired to not only fish, but also care for Oregon's treasured waters.
+I joined the class as an observer and enthusiast, and left the class as an angler and steward—inspired to not only fish, but also care for Oregon's treasured waters.
 And learn more about the sport's rich history.

-I came to the class with no prior knowledge of fly-fishing (or any fishing, for that matter), but with a hunch that I’d enjoy it.
+I came to the class with no prior knowledge of fly fishing (or any fishing, for that matter), but with a hunch that I’d enjoy it.
 The class definitely confirmed that hunch and put me on my way to delving more deeply into this new hobby.

 I came away with an "I can do this!" feeling of success.
 Slow down, enjoy the experience and the outdoors with no pressures.
 Perfect!

-Upcoming fly-fishing class schedule
+Upcoming fly fishing class schedule

 Here's what's tentatively scheduled for the next couple terms with Portland Community College.
 Dates are subject to change.
-I'll update with registration links and on-sale dates when I get them.

 Intro to Fly-Fishing

-Dates TBC, tentative September 30th, October 2nd, and October 4th.
+September 30th, October 2nd, and 4th

-Not all opportunities to learn about fly-fishing come through my Portland Community College classes.
+Not all opportunities to learn about fly fishing come through my Portland Community College classes.
 Sign up for the newsletter to learn about more ad hoc events and meetups around town.

 FAQs